Review of Yabla Language Learning Site

 I recommend Yabla for people who are already conversant in their new language and who want to become fluent.
 If you have the discipline to go back to Yabla and study every day (or if you use Stickk to buy the extra discipline) and if you study in the way that I instruct you in my “How to learn English with Movies” video, Yabla will be an excellent tool for you that might even get you fluent.

 Yabla is also very useful for one other category of language learners.
 These are people who have memorized a LOT of words using any method but still can’t speak the language.
 These people will benefit a LOT from Yabla plus following the advice in my “How to Learn English with Movies” video.

 If you are going on vacation to Mexico in eight weeks from now and you want to have a better time speaking Spanish, don’t use Yabla.
 Pimsleur or Language101.com will do a much better and faster job of taking you from nothing to minimally conversant.

-Very conservative religious families should select the “family friendly only” option during sign-up.
+Families should select the “family friendly only” option during sign-up.
 Selecting the “mildly suggestive” option will let you see content that is roughly like what you might see on American network prime-time television.

 Visit the Yabla.com web site.
+NOT an affiliate link!